skjdghsdjgsdj/babypod-software/README.md

 | `ADAFRUIT_AIO_USERNAME`          | Your `adafruit.io` [API user's username](https://io.adafruit.com/api/docs/#authentication) | Yes, if your device has an RTC |
 | `ADAFRUIT_AIO_KEY`               | Your `adafruit.io` [API user's key](https://io.adafruit.com/api/docs/#authentication)      | Yes, if your device has an RTC |

 Note the Wi-Fi related settings have a suffix of `_DEFER`.
-This is because you *don't* want CircuitPython connecting to Wi-Fi automatically.
+This is because you *don't* want CircuitPython connecting to Wi-Fi automatically as that precedes `code.py` starting and therefore the user doesn't get any startup feedback.
 Don't use the default CircuitPython Wi-Fi setting names!

 ### Requirements